Maximilian Popov: 2025

 In 2025, Popov switched to Van Amersfoort Racing for his sophomore season in Formula 4 competition.
 Starting off the year in Formula Winter Series, Popov finished third in the second race in the season-opening round at Algarve, before repeating the same feat at round later in race three at Valencia.
 In the following two rounds, Popov finished no higher than fourth as he ended the season sixth in points.
 In the Italian series, Popov started off the season with two second-place finishes at Misano and a third-place finish at Vallelunga, before not scoring points at Monza and only scoring a best result of fifth at Mugello to enter the second half of the season seventh in points.
 In the final three rounds, Popov finished third in race two at Barcelona and repeated the same feat in race one at Misano to end the year sixth in points.
+Popov also raced in the three-round E4 Championship for the same team, scoring a lone podium at Mugello en route to an eighth-place points finish.

-Formula Regional
+Formula Regional (2026)

 2025

 At the end of 2025, Popov joined the Eurocup-3 grid to race in Barcelona with GRS Team.
+On his series debut, Popov finished tenth in race one, but wasn't eligible to score points as he was a guest driver.

 2026

-Popov will join Trident to compete in the 2026 Formula Regional European Championship.
+At the start of 2026, Popov joined Trident to compete in the Formula Regional Middle East Trophy.
+In the four-round season, Popov scored a pair of third-place finishes in the first two Yas Marina rounds to take seventh in the overall standings.
+Popov remained with Trident for the rest of the year to race in the Formula Regional European Championship.
+With the Italian team, Popov took his only win of the season from pole in race three at Spa and five other points finishes to end the year 11th overall.